 Mrs. Odie is not my real name.
 I write anonymously for one reason: I am a public high school teacher.
 Okay, four reasons: my job, my husband, and my two daughters.
 They deserve to remain anonymous.

-“Viva” is what I call my four year-old, and “Pringles” is my youngest, born in June 2011.
-The latter’s name comes from when I was pregnant: “I just ate my fetus’s body weight in Pringles” I wrote as my Facebook status, and my clever friend Trixiebelle quipped “That’s what you should name her!”
-The nickname stuck and to this day Trixie has a hard time calling my youngest by her real name.
+“Viva” is the pseudonym of my firstborn, six (as in “viva la difference” which is what we nervously mutter when things get weird), and “Pringles” is my youngest, born in June 2011.
+When I was pregnant with her, I posted on my Facebook status: “I just ate my fetus’s body weight in Pringles,” and my clever friend Trixiebelle quipped “That’s what you should name her!”
+The nickname stuck and to this day Trixie has a hard time not calling her Pringles.

 My husband Odie is also a teacher.
 He is gorgeous, tall, nerdy, and socially anxious.
 The whole package.

 I come from a family of girls who produce girls.
 I have four sisters, two daughters, and three nieces.
 The only way you can get into this family as a man is to marry in.
-(Editor’s note: my stepsister recently gave birth to a healthy boy!)
+(Editor’s note: since I originally published this, my stepsister gave birth to a healthy boy!)

 I’m an Aries, a vegetarian (90% of the time, the other 10% I eat Filet-O-Fish sandwiches and hate myself), and the ambivalent owner of two cats and a dog.

 Writing is my dream job.
 It is my passion.
 Like most people, though, I don’t have my dream job.
 I have my real job, which is teaching high school English.
-I spend so much time grading papers, I am struggling to keep up my blog, but I won’t quit, I promise.
+I spend so much time grading papers, I don’t always post as frequently as I’d like, but I promise I won’t quit.